Your melty goodness under the summer sun steaming,

 We’re not entirely sure how they keep warm, but this food truck stays open until late December, serving up plenty of delectable locally inspired dishes, including poutine.
 Their classic ‘Québécoise Poutine’ is sure to satisfy a craving, while their ‘Piggy Back’ poutine goes the extra mile, topped with mouth-watering pulled pork – perfectly comforting as the air turns cooler.

-Bonus: The Hamburger Hut in Carleton Place
+Bonus: Law & Orders in Carleton Place

 We’ve broken the rules a little with this one as it’s not a chip truck or stand, however we couldn’t let you go hungry with poutine cravings all winter.
 Not only does this hut serve up delicious poutine with St. Albert’s curds, as you can probably tell, they make incredible burgers – another dish we feel shouldn’t be limited to barbecue season.